risingwavelabs/risingwave-operator/docs/rfc/0004_component_groups_scale_view.md

 > Why are we doing this?

 The [scale subresource](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#scale-subresource)
-is
+is a subresource like the status but exposes three fields:

-a subresource like the status but exposes three fixed fields:
+- `scale.spec.replicas` which refers to the desired replicas.

-- `.spec.replicas` which refers to the desired replicas
+- `scale.status.replicas` which refers to the current replicas.
-- `.status.replicas` which refers to the current replicas
+- `scale.status.selector` which refers to the Pod selector (but in a serialized manner).

-- `.status.selector` which refers to the Pod selector (but in a serialized manner)
+`scale` here is the payload object in the type of `autoscaling/v1.Scale` to be sent to the scale subresource.
+We can reflect these fields to those in our CR by defining these three JSON paths: `specReplicasPath`, `statusReplicasPath`, and `labelSelectorPath`.

 However, the current design of the `RisingWave` resource can not provide such a subresource because it is consisted of four independent components, and each of the component can have one or more groups.
 Therefore, the `kubectl scale` can